briapete/platform-template-techbar/README.md

-# platform-template-techbar
+# platform-template-survey

-This platform template contains forms and workflow for use as a techbar.
+This platform template contains forms and workflow for use as a service portal.

 ## Installation